 It’s less embarrassing than it sounds.

 It sounds snotty because it is snotty: I was embarrassed to be a delivery driver with Uber.
 It sounded like a down-on-your-luck sort of gig that other people did.
-More specifically, a gig that I paid other people to do for me.
+More specifically, a gig that I paid other people to do.
+For me.
 What if someone I knew saw me and thought I was in dire straits?

 It’s easier than it sounds.

 For some reason, I was intimidated at the idea.
 What if I did something wrong?
 I just pick up someone’s food at a restaurant and then bring it to their door?
 No training?
 No check-in?
-How do they know I’m not just stealing someone’s order?
+How do they know I’m not just stealing someone’s lunch?

 I can assure you that no one bats an eye.